 The test fleet of preproduction Impacts are essentially production-ready now.
 They have such standard features as dual air bags, antilock brakes, cruise control, heat and air conditioning.
 The cars tip the scales at 2970 lbs., which is up over 400 lbs. from the first prototype.
 The driving range is about 70 miles city driving and 90 miles on the highway with the lead-acid battery pack.
 Zero to 60 mph acceleration is still in the 8-second range thanks to a 137 horsepower three-phase AC induction motor running on 312 volts of electricity from the battery pack.
 The batteries can be recharged in two to three hours using a 220 volt, 30 amp charger.

-I'm not privy to the inner politics and motives behind the demise of the EVi at GM, but from what I've learned from GM engineers the EV1 was a car GM executives never wanted to build.
-The car was built to comply with California's zero emission regulations (which were subsequently dropped thanks to intense lobbying efforts by the car makers, NOT the public).
-One GM engineer told me GM was losing thousands of dollars on every EV1 it produced because of the expensive battery pack.
-Apparently it was easier or more profitable to get the law changed than to find ways to reduce production costs.Are Electric Cars the Answer to $4 a Gallon Gas?
+I'm not privy to the inner politics and motives behind the demise of the EV1 at GM, but from what I've learned from GM engineers the EV1 was a car GM executives never wanted to build.
+The car was only built to comply with California's zero emission regulations.
+Once those requirements were dropped, GM felt no need to continue the EV1.
+GM claimed electric cars were not yet ready for prime time and were too expensive to build.
+GM had reportedly invested nearly $700 million dollars in the EV1 program.
+One GM engineer told me GM was losing tens of thousands of dollars on every EV1 it produced!Were Electric Cars the Answer to $4 a Gallon Gas?

-To much hoopla, GM introduced their Chevy Volt plug-in extended range electric car as their answer to the Toyota Prius hybrid.
+To much hoopla, GM climbed back aboard the electric vehicle bandwagon with their introduction of the Chevy Volt plug-in extended range electric car.
+The Volt was GM's answer to the highly successful Toyota Prius hybrid.
 Essentially an electric-powered car with a gasoline engine for a generator, the Chevy Volt offers extended driving (up to 400 miles) when the electric charge in the battery is used up.
 The Volt's range in full electric mode ranges from 25 to 50 miles, giving it the gasoline equivalent fuel economy of 93 miles per gallon while running on battery power alone.

 For an overview of the Chevy Volt, Click Here.